 The test flights of the CW-24B indicated the design had merit, and so in July 1942 the USAAF awarded a contract to Curtiss for three prototypes, to be designated "XP-55".
 The P&W X-1800 engine program was running into trouble at the time, and in fact it would be eventually given the axe, and so the decision was made to use the Allison V-1710-F23R engine, basically the same engine as used on the Lockheed P-38 Lightning but modified for pusher mounting, with 950 kW (1,275 HP).
-The engine was to drive a three-bladed propeller, though a contrarotating propeller system had been considered.
-Armament was initially to be two 20 millimeter cannon and two Browning 12.7 millimeter (0.50 caliber) machine guns, but the decision was made to use four 12.7 millimeter machine guns instead.
+The engine was to drive a three-bladed propeller, though a contra-rotating propeller system had been considered.
+Armament was initially to be two 20-millimeter cannon and two Browning 12.7-millimeter (0.50-caliber) M2 machine guns, but the decision was made to use four M2 machine guns instead.

 The initial XP-55 prototype performed its first flight from the USAAF's Scott Field in Saint Louis, not far from the Curtiss plant, on 19 July 1943, with Curtiss test pilot J. Harvey Gray at the controls.
-The takeoff run proved excessive and so the flight surfaces were modified to deal with the problem.
-The aircraft was given the name of "Ascender", it seems partly as a joke: "Ass-Ender".
+The takeoff run proved excessive and so the flight surfaces were appropriately modified.
+The aircraft was given the name of "Ascender", it seems as a joke: "Ass-Ender".
 Unfortunately, the initial prototype was lost on 15 November 1943, when Gray was performing stall tests and got into a stall he couldn't recover from.
-Gray bailed out but the aircraft was a loss.
+Gray bailed out, but the aircraft was a loss.

 The second XP-55 prototype was in an advanced state of construction at the time of the accident and it was impossible to thoroughly redesign it to ensure the accident wasn't repeated, though some tweaks were made.
 The second XP-55 performed its initial flight on 9 January 1944, with careful flight limits being observed to avoid the accident that had destroyed the first machine.